North Carolina Links

 Foster a positive school culture

-Every school has its challenges to maintain a positive school culture, and school counselors are some of the best to foster a healthy and supportive environment.
+Every school has its challenges to maintain a positive school culture, and school counselors are some of the best at fostering a healthy and supportive environment.
 Not only are they trained to educate and inform, they are equipped to deal with issues such as bullying, drug/alcohol abuse, and school safety.
 School counselors in North Carolina work closely with teachers and faculty to advocate for positive learning environments and productive classroom instruction.

 Address behavioral and emotional challenges in the classroom